 Habitat loss and fragmentation are perhaps the most serious threats confronting all species of wildlife today.
 Many of the activities and conditions that indirectly affect marine life are first experienced as an alteration or disturbance to their habitat.

 Activities that currently have the greatest potential impact on Cordell Bank are the use of bottom-tending fishing gears, the deposition of lost fishing gear and other marine debris, the introduction of invasive species, and the construction and placement of cables and pipelines on the bank.

 Gear restrictions and area closures associated with the Rockfish Conservation Areas (RCAs) and Essential Fish Habitat (EFH) designations have reduced potential habitat impacts from fishing.
 Regulations protecting the bank from invasive species introductions and seabed disturbance form part of the sanctuary's revised management plan.

 MonitoringBenthic Community Characterization and Monitoring

-Underwater surveys of fishes, invertebrates and their habitats are conducted on and around Cordell Bank using direct observation and video-transect methods from an occupied research submersible (Delta).
-Transects are distributed over the bank to sample all bank habitats and associated biota.
+Underwater surveys of fishes, invertebrates and their habitats were conducted on and around Cordell Bank using direct observation and video-transect methods from an occupied research submersible (Delta).
+Transects were distributed over the bank to sample all bank habitats and associated biota.

-Initially, the data will provide the sanctuary with a species inventory of fishes and benthic invertebrates.
-Long-term data will be used to identify habitat affinities for species complexes, develop habitat suitability models and provide a foundation to evaluate change over time.
-Regular visits to fixed transects allow the detection of changes in the distribution, number and size of animals over time.
+The data provided the sanctuary staff with a species inventory of fishes and benthic invertebrates.
+Long-term data may be used to identify habitat affinities for species complexes, develop habitat suitability models and provide a foundation to evaluate change over time.